secretgraph/secretgraph/docs/implementation/security.md

 ## iprestrict

-When a ratelimit is set to iprestrict, a rule with the same name as the group is required.
+When a ratelimit is set to iprestrict, you can hook in with RuleRatelimitGroup matchers.

+Note: the rule will not used anymore in the normal matching process

 Following keys are defined: